IvanFelipeEscobar/README-Generator/testREADME.md

 ## Description

-Short description blah blah blah
+short description blah blah blah blah

 ## Installation

-install program, then run it
+install prgrom, then run it

 ## Usage

-use at own risk
+use at your own risk

 ## Contributing

-be wary
+none

 ## Tests